AbhradeepMukherjee/medwander/README.md

 - Added index.js with basic Express server setup (using CORS and express.json()).
 - Configured app to listen on a specified port.
 - Added empty .env and .sample.env files for environment variables.

+# 2: Refactor database schema phone numbers and integrate backend operations for create and read the entries

+- Implemented POST and GET routes:
+  1. Added POST route to create a record in the SQL database.
+  2. Added GET route to retrieve results from the SQL database.
+-  Updated Prisma schema:
+  1. Changed the type of "phoneNumber" attribute in the schema from Integer to String.